 During the summer and autumn of 2001, I had the opportunity to speak at a number of prisons around the United States.
 I never intended to do prison work: it came to me.
 But now that I’m involved, I find it very rewarding.
 In doing it, I learn much more than I give.

 A talk on anger

-Pat picked me up at the Asheville, North Carolina airport, and we were off to Spruce Pine, the site of the prison that houses Sam, an inmate I’d been corresponding with but had never met.
+Pat picked me up at the Asheville, North Carolina airport, and we were off to Spruce Pine, the site of the prison that houses Sam, an incarcerated person I’d been corresponding with but had never met.
 Sam and Pat had arranged for me to give a talk on anger to the Buddhist group and anyone else who showed up.
-Present were fifteen inmates and four Buddhist volunteers.
-I was delighted that the chaplain—a friendly, interested woman—also attended, because at some prisons the Christian chaplains are not receptive to the needs and wishes of Buddhist inmates.
+Present were fifteen incarcerated people and four Buddhist volunteers.
+I was delighted that the chaplain—a friendly, interested woman—also attended, because at some prisons the Christian chaplains are not receptive to the needs and wishes of Buddhist practitioners.

 We meditated for a while, and then I spoke on anger.
 The interesting part began when the men asked questions.
 These people know anger intimately.
 They have experienced their own, which may be the cause of their being in prison, and they have experienced others’, for anger reverberates in the walls of prisons.
-Most people on the outside do not realize what a violent and dangerous place prison can be for the inmates themselves.
+Most people on the outside do not realize what a violent and dangerous place prison can be for those incarcerated.
 Rapes, attacks, and threats occur daily in American prisons.

 In prison, Buddhist teachings have to be presented as relevant to the lives these men lead.
 Their shit detectors are acute, and if someone tried to give them a fairy-tale method to deal with their own and others’ anger, they would have howled.
 They want straight answers, and that’s what I gave them, as best I could.